 Intro

 The Shah Jahan Mosque (also known as Woking Mosque) in Oriental Road, Woking, England, is the first purpose-built mosque in the United Kingdom.
-The Shah Jahan Mosque was built in 1889 by Hungarian-British Orientalist Gottlieb Wilhelm Leitner.
-It was partly funded by Nawab Shah Jahan Begum of Bhopal, as a place for students at the Oriental Institute in Woking to worship.
+The Shah Jahan Mosque was built in 1889 by Jewish-Hungarian-British Orientalist Gottlieb Wilhelm Leitner.
+It was allegedly partly funded by Nawab Shah Jahan Begum of Bhopal, as a place for students at the Oriental Institute in Woking to worship.
 The mosque was designed by architect William Isaac Chambers (1847–1924) and built in Bath and Bargate stone.
 It was designed in a late Mughal style, and has a dome, minarets, and a courtyard.
 The architecture was described by Pevsner Architectural Guides as “extraordinarily dignified”.
 The alignment with Mecca was established by a ship’s captain, brought in to take bearings.
 It is located 30 miles (50 km) southwest of London.

 In 1891 (Apr), the Liverpool Daily Post of Mon, Apr 20, 1891 ·Page 7, reported about the First Moslem Marriage in England.
 The pseudo-Muslims in Liverpool represent the center of Islam in England.
 The mosque at Woking is also mentioned and described as simply lodging for college students.
 Mr. W.H.
 Quilliam, a well known lawyer is the leader and there seem to be 50 members.
 All white converts.
 Maulvi Mohammed Barkatullah was there too.
 The minister of Education for Armenia was there too, a man named Mohammed Ubeid Ullah.
 The Ottoman consul general was there too, a man named Mr. D. Mavrogordato.
 The marriage ceremony was read by Mr. Rafiuddin Ahmad.